 Jessica Hogarth Collection

 Jessica describes her design style – “It definitely has a certain look to it.
 Linear illustrations are the focal point of all of my work and are combined with often quirky colour schemes to create an eye-catching piece of art.
-I’m a big fan of fifties design, travel, and generally European culture.
+I’m a big fan of fifties design, travel, and general European culture.
 I think elements of these interests shine through in my collection.”

 All Stacked Up Notebook